 MSc Occupational and Organisational Psychology

-There is also invaluable input from past students offering insights into different applications of occupational psychology in practice.
+There is also invaluable input from experts in the fields of positive psychology and coaching, and past students offering insights into different applications of business psychology in practice.

 We have deliberately steered away from more traditional assessment methods such as examinations, as these have little practical relevance to the kinds of challenges you will face as professionals.

 Fit your studies around you